slashtechno/angad/content/blog/2024/intro-to-docker.md

 ---

 ## What’s Docker?
 Docker is a tool for containerizing software.
 In _some_ cases, it can replace a VM.
-Each _container_ has it’s own filesystem.
+Each _container_ has its own file system.
 However, core system components are shared. **The container uses the host’s kernel.**
 ### Speed! ⚡
 Due to the shared kernel, containers can run extremely fast.
 Imagine setting up an Ubuntu Server VM.
 Most would not consider the startup time insignificant.
 Now, try running a Docker Container.